FHYQ-Dong/patreon-crawler/README.md

-Simple tool to download all media from a patreon creator.
-Available on `win` only.
+Simple tool to download all media from a patreon creator using a chrome cookie file

 ## Usage